EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Conclusion and Future work

 In this paper, we introduce \xxx, a benchmark designed to evaluate the efficiency of code generated by various code generation models. \xxx encompasses 1,000 problems and consists of 11 distinct algorithmic subsets.
 Unlike previous benchmarks that primarily emphasize the correctness of code generation, \xxx extends the evaluation criteria to include both execution time analysis and memory usage analysis.
-This dual-focus approach allows for a more nuanced quantification of efficiency, addressing a critical aspect of code generation that has been less explored in the past.
-By incorporating these metrics, \xxx aims to inspire the research community's focus towards not only the correctness but also the efficiency of code generated by code generation models.
-We believe that \xxx will serve as a valuable tool in guiding future developments in building scalable and sustainable software, encouraging the creation of code generation models that not only target generating correct code, but also optimized for efficiency and resource utilization.
-In the future, we will consider extending \xxx with other different programming languages such as C++, Java, JS, and Go.
+We also provide the evaluation server in Hugging Face to allow researchers to evaluate their methods with the same hardware and software.
+By incorporating these metrics and the Hugging Face server, \xxx aims to inspire the research community's focus towards not only the correctness but also the efficiency and sustainability of code generated by code generation models.
+In the future, we will consider extending \xxx with other programming languages (e.g., C++, Java, JS, and Go).